AdaCore/Ada_Drivers_Library/ARM/STM32/driver_demos/blinky/readme.md

 package to configure them, for the sake of illustration.

-Note that this code is independent of the specific MCU device and board in use because it uses names that are common across all of them.
-In particular, the name "All_LEDs" refers to different GPIO pins on different boards, and indeed defines a different number of LEDs on different boards.
+Note that this code is independent of the specific MCU device and board in use because it refers to the LED(s) with a name that is common across all boards that have user-controlled LEDs available.
+Specifically, the name "All_LEDs" refers to different LEDs (GPIO pins) on different boards, and indeed defines a different number of LEDs on different boards.
+Some boards have four, some two, some only one (the F7 Disco board, for example).
 Not all boards have user-controllable LEDs, of course, but those that do, have the name "All_LEDs" defined to indicate all of them.

 The gpr file determines which board is actually used.
+Invoke the builder and/or GPS with the one that corresponds to the board you have available, or modify one to match your specific hardware.